 Make The Crust

 - Use a blender or food processor to combine the crust ingredients.
 Stop as soon as the mixture resembles a dough.
+If it is too crumbly, add more of oat milk.

 - Press the crust mixture evenly into the bottom of the greased pan.
 Start forming the edges first, and then smooth out the center with a flat-bottomed glass.